mkcor/python-prog/README.md

 lessons, which are available under the
 [CC-BY license](https://creativecommons.org/licenses/by/4.0/).

-Please refer to the [Setup](#setup) section to install the required software before the start of the tutorial.
+Please refer to the [Setup](#setup) section to install the required software ahead of the tutorial.

 ## Schedule